 The legend is told that Boniface found a group of “pagans” preparing to sacrifice a boy near an oak tree near Lower Hesse, Germany.
 He cut down the oak tree with a single stroke of his ax and stopped the sacrifice.
 A small fir tree sprang up in place of the oak.
 He told the pagans this was the “tree of life” and stood for Christ.

 During Renaissance times, there are records that trees were being used as symbols for Christians, first in the Latvian capital of Riga in 1510.
 One story goes that it was attended by men wearing black hats in front of the House of Blackheads in the Town Hall Square, who, following a ceremony, burnt the tree.
 But whether it was for Christmas or Ash Wednesday is still debated.

-I’ve stood in that very square myself in the Winter, years ago, surrounded by snow.
+I’ve stood in that same square myself in the winter, surrounded by snow years ago.

 For this is indeed the greatest gift, which far exceeds all else that God has created.
 Yet we believe so sluggishly, even though the angels proclaim and preach and sing, and their lovely song sums up the whole Christian faith, for “Glory to God in the highest” is the very heart of worship.

 As Luther returned to his home after a walk one winter night, the story goes, he tried unsuccessfully to describe the beauty of the starry night glittering through the trees to his family.
 Instead, he went outside, cut down a small fir tree to bring inside his home, and put lighted candles upon it.